 There is potential in expanding ASEAN’s current NTFP protocols guideline processes to cover a new round of NTFP categories which are relevant for CBNEs across ASEAN.
 The ACB is also interested in supporting this expansion with BBP partners in the honey (Apis cerana) and medicinal plant sectors especially and with focus countries being in Cambodia, Laos and Vietnam.
-In all 3 countries, medicinal plants are important NTFPs with thriving local and cross border trade, this happens, however, against the backdrop of vulnerable ecosystems.
+In all three countries, medicinal plants are important NTFPs with thriving local and cross border trade, this happens, however, against the backdrop of vulnerable ecosystems.
 In Cambodia, the BBP medicinal value chains that are being promoted in the buffer zones of ASEAN Heritage Parks is Black Ginger in Phnom Kulen in Cambodia and in Vietnam, the medicinal herbs Giao Co Lam of Sa Pa.
 NTFP-EP Vietnam is also supporting medicinal and herbal plant producers in Lam Dong, Binh Thuan, Binh Phuoc, Dak Nong, Binh Dinh, Dong Nai, Kien Giang, and Ninh Thuan provinces, all around national parks and nature reserves.
-Thus, an expert consultation on medicinal plants is planned for the October event.
+Thus, an expert consultation on medicinal plants occured during the October event.

 Climate proofing in CBNE business – managing risks in an era of increasing uncertainty

-Drawing on decades of experience from global climate resilience partnerships, plus a series of Forest and Farm Facility (FFF) commissioned case studies on climate resilience actions by forest and farm producer organizations, practitioners, community members and support provider organizations will discuss a framework and 30 practical options for climate resilience with cases from international partners.
+Drawing on decades of experience from global climate resilience partnerships, plus a series of Forest and Farm Facility (FFF) commissioned case studies on climate resilience actions by forest and farm producer organizations, practitioners, community members and support provider organizations discussed a framework and 30 practical options for climate resilience with cases from international partners.